lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 ### Preservation Techniques

 - Air dried in dark, dry location to prevent color fade
-- Treated with clear matte varnish solution for flexibility retention
 - After painting and drying, sealed with diluted PVA (white glue)
 - Stored in labeled containers by material type

 ### Material Processing

 **Foliage:**
-- Dried thoroughly to prevent decay
+- Dried thoroughly to prevent decay, add viniger to suppress mould
-- Broke into appropriately scaled pieces
+- Broke into appropriately scaled pieces, sifted into different grades
 - Sorted by texture and color
 - Treated with diluted PVA to seal and strengthen